Nimo

 Organelle replication during interphase ensures both daughters contain essential machinery.

-DNA replication fidelity is essential; mutations arise when replication or repair fails.
+Fidelity of DNA replication is essential; mutations arise when replication or repair fails.

 Limited nutrients or energy slow growth and delay progression into mitosis.